mrivera0014/du-README-generator/README.md

 ## Installations
 To install necessary dependencies, run the following command followed by the module name:

-t
+npm i

 ## Usage
-t
+n

 ## License

 ## Contributing
-t
+n

 ## Tests
 To run tests run the following command:

-t
+npm test

 ## Questions
-If you have any questions contact me at t.
+If you have any questions contact me at n.
-Find more of my work at (https://github.comt/)
+Find more of my work at (https://github.comn/)